NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - 5BBB(B)
     - Flags cleaned up
     - Recovers faster
+    - First hit has +2 duration
+    - Last hit has +1 duration
+    - All hits have more lift
 - 5BBB(A) is ring combo
 - 5BBBB(B) does more damage
 - 5BBAB(B) has no knockback on the first two hits and none of the hits pushes block